What are PCBs?

 History of actions to address PCBs in Washington

-2014 - Washington Legislature passes law requiring state agencies to purchase products that don't contain PCBs whenever possible.
+2014: Washington Legislature passed a law requiring state agencies to purchase products without PCBs whenever possible.